helidon-io/helidon/docs/mp/openapi/openapi.md

 - Adds a `fileSet` in the form of a `dependency` that is already declared in your project.
 - Selects the type or types from the `fileSet` you want to include in the generated index.

 You can add more than one dependency and scan for more than a single type.
-See the [Helidon MP OpenAPI expanded Jandex example][helidon-mp-openapi-expanded-jandex-example] for more information and a complete project that indexes a dependency.
+See the [Helidon MP OpenAPI expanded Jandex example][helidon-mp-opena-2] for more information and a complete project that indexes a dependency.

 > [!NOTE]
 > If your `pom.xml` *does not* create the Jandex index then the Helidon MP OpenAPI runtime automatically creates one in memory during app start-up.
 This slows down your app start-up and, depending on how CDI is configured, might inadvertently miss information.